 Most widely-used state estimation algorithms, such as the Extended Kalman Filter and the Unscented Kalman Filter, belong to the family of Gaussian Filters (GF).
 Unfortunately, GFs fail if the measurement process is modelled by a fat-tailed distribution.
 This is a severe limitation, because thin-tailed measurement models, such as the analytically-convenient and therefore widely-used Gaussian distribution, are sensitive to outliers.
 In this paper, we show that mapping the measurements into a specific feature space enables any existing GF algorithm to work with fat-tailed measurement models.
 We find a feature function which is optimal under certain conditions.
 Simulation results show that the proposed method allows for robust filtering in both linear and nonlinear systems with measurements contaminated by fat-tailed noise.

-In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), IEEE International Conference on Robotics and Automation, May 2016 (inproceedings)
+In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), pages: 270-277, IEEE, IEEE International Conference on Robotics and Automation, May 2016 (inproceedings)

 This paper proposes an automatic controller tuning framework based on linear optimal control combined with Bayesian optimization.
 With this framework, an initial set of controller gains is automatically improved according to a pre-defined performance objective evaluated from experimental data.
 The underlying Bayesian optimization algorithm is Entropy Search, which represents the latent objective as a Gaussian process and constructs an explicit belief over the location of the objective minimum.
 This is used to maximize the information gain from each experimental evaluation.
 Thus, this framework shall yield improved controllers with fewer evaluations compared to alternative approaches.
 A seven-degree- of-freedom robot arm balancing an inverted pole is used as the experimental demonstrator.
 Results of a two- and four- dimensional tuning problems highlight the method’s potential for automatic controller tuning on robotic platforms.